$q$-Deformed Discrete Whittaker Processes: Proof of Lemma

-where the $z_{a,\ell(\lambda)}q^{\pi_{a+1},b}$ term will eventually cancel with terms from \eqref{final2}.
-The leftover $z$ terms are a result of the small amount of over-counting we have allowed ourselves in the course of this proof. \item If $v=(i,j) \in \mathcal{O}_1^+ \cup \mathcal{O}_1^- \cup \mathcal{O}_1^{\bullet}$ we can once again use \eqref{final4} to understand the edge which is formed by the intersection of two $G_{ij},G_{i',j'}$ hooks. \end{enumerate} As we stated in the beginning of the proof our calculations were done with nondegenerate hooks in mind.
-Of course, the above calculations all hold for degenerate hooks---we leave this to the reader to confirm---and the only difference in performing the calculations would be slight differences in indexing that will not affect the answer.
-For instance, if $F_{ij}$ is a degenerate hook of vertical length $1$, our conventions allow $(i-1,j+\ell_{ij})\in \lambda/\mu$ and this was not true for nondegenerate hooks.
-All this means that $(i-1,j+\ell_{ij}-1)\in \mu$ is the element of $G_{ij}$ with largest vertical coordinate rather than $(i-1,j+\ell_{ij})$, and the calculations we did above would have to merely be adjusted to reflect that.
+As we stated in the beginning of the proof, our calculations were done with nondegenerate hooks in mind.
+The above calculations hold for degenerate hooks with the only difference in the calculations being slight differences in the way hooks are indexed.
+For instance, if $F_{ij}$ is a degenerate hook of vertical length $1$, our conventions allow $(i-1,j+\ell_{ij})\in \lambda/\mu$, and this was not true for nondegenerate hooks.
+This means that $(i-1,j+\ell_{ij}-1)\in \mu$ is the element of $G_{ij}$ with largest vertical coordinate rather than $(i-1,j+\ell_{ij})$, and the calculations we did above would have to be adjusted to reflect that.
 Now, one may take the sum $\sum_{(i,j) \in \widetilde{C}(\mu) \cup \mathcal{O}_1} \mathcal{B}_{ij}$ and discard terms that were over-counted, noting that each element was counted at most twice.
-In particular, intersections between staircases $\mathscr{S}(\hat{G}_{ij})$ and $\mathscr{S}(\hat{G}_{i',j'})$ form another staircase shape, and subtracting the extra terms from this intersection off implies that we can completely neglect the contributions coming from these intersections.
+In particular, intersections between staircases $\mathscr{S}(\hat{G}_{ij})$ and $\mathscr{S}(\hat{G}_{i',j'})$ form another staircase shape, and subtracting away the extra terms from this intersection implies that we can neglect contributions coming from these intersections.
 Another example of over-counting is the last two terms of \eqref{final1}.
 Although these terms make the cancellations in \eqref{final2}, \eqref{final7}, and \eqref{final8} nicer, they are once again a result of the over-counting that occurs when we perform the summation \eqref{generalstaircasestuff} for each individual staircase shape.
-Thus, $T_{\lambda,\mu} + U_{\lambda,\mu} = V_{\lambda,\mu}$ follows from \eqref{final5}. \end{proof}
+Thus, $T_{\lambda,\mu} + U_{\lambda,\mu} = V_{\lambda,\mu}$ follows from \eqref{final5}.